 The conformance of these tools and software baseline to the RobMoSys composition structures is described in the above wiki pages.
-In order to ensure that the tools themselve are usable considering the different roles on tier 2 and tier 3, some early system examples are developed using these tools.
+In order to ensure that the tools themselve are usable considering the different roles on Tier 2 and Tier 3, some early system examples are developed using these tools.
 The following Wiki page provides details for the TIAGO navigation scenario:

-• "Gazebo/Tiago/SmartSoft Scenario"
+"Gazebo/Tiago/SmartSoft Scenario"

-Furthermore, the tools have been used to build several RobMoSys pilots such as:
+Meanwhile, the tools have been used to build and to operate several RobMoSys pilots such as: